pikepdf/pikepdf/docs/topics/objects.md

 relevant tests in {func}`pikepdf.explicit_conversion`) to catch call sites that assumed implicit conversion.

-pikepdf intends to make explicit conversion the default in a future major release.
+pikepdf will make explicit conversion the default in a future major release; see the {ref}`deprecation schedule <type-safety-deprecation>`.
 New code that reads values of uncertain type should prefer the mode-independent getters (`get_raw`, `get_int`, `get_bool`, `get_float`, `get_decimal`, `get_dict`, `get_list`, `get_str`, `get_bytes`) so it is unaffected by that change.